macintux/riak-application-guide/tuning.md

 sort of error/timeout *without* strong consistency, can conceal a successful write, because Riak is designed to preserve your writes as much as is possible.

+## Tuning for immutable data

+If you constrain a bucket to contain nothing but immutable data, you can tune for very fast responses to read requests by setting `r=1` and `notfound_ok=false`.

+This means that read requests will (as always) be sent to all `n_val` servers, but the first server that responds with **a value other than `notfound`** will be considered "good enough" for a response to the client.

+Ordinarily with `r=1` and the default value `notfound_ok=true` if the first server that responds doesn't have a copy of your data you'll get a `not found` response; if a failover server happens to be actively serving requests, there's a very good chance it'll be the first to respond since it won't yet have a copy of that key.